 On the first of every month, a new Broadsided literary/visual collaboration will be posted here for you to download.
 FREE.

 What's more, Vectors (this could be you!) will post them in cafes, hallways, and elsewhere.
-See where Vectors are posting and add your town.
+On our Tumblr, you can read Vector Stories.